arleypadua/PKHeX.Everywhere/README.md

 # PKHeX CLI

-This is a Command Line Interface (CLI) tool for interacting with Pokémon save files.
-It provides various functionalities to manage and modify Pokémon save data in a convenient and scriptable manner.
+This is a cross platform Command Line Interface (CLI) tool for interacting with Pokémon save files.
+It provides various functionalities to manage and modify Pokémon save data.

 ## Features